 We regularly evaluate opportunities to acquire other businesses.
 The expenses we incur evaluating and pursuing acquisitions could adversely affect our results of operations.
-If we acquire a business, such as our recent acquisitions of The Ballentine Barbera Group, LLC, Economics of Competition and Litigation Limited, and Lee & Allen Consulting Limited, we may be unable to manage it profitably or successfully integrate its operations with our own.
+If we acquire a business, we may be unable to manage it profitably or successfully integrate its operations with our own.
 Moreover, we may be unable to realize the financial, operational, and other benefits we anticipate from these acquisitions or any other acquisition.
 Many potential acquisition targets do not meet our criteria, and for those that do, we face significant competition for these acquisitions from our direct competitors, private equity funds, and other enterprises.
 Competition for future acquisition opportunities in our markets could increase the price we pay for businesses we acquire and could reduce the number of potential acquisition targets.
 Further, acquisitions may involve a number of special financial and business risks, such as:

-- charges related to any potential acquisition from which we may withdraw; - diversion of our management's time, attention, and resources; - decreased utilization during the integration process; - loss of key acquired personnel; - increased costs to improve or coordinate managerial, operational, financial, and administrative systems including compliance with the Sarbanes-Oxley Act of 2002; - dilutive issuances of equity securities, including convertible debt securities; - the assumption of legal liabilities; - amortization of acquired intangible assets; - potential write-offs related to the impairment of goodwill; - difficulties in integrating diverse corporate cultures; and - additional conflicts of interests.
+- charges related to any potential acquisition from which we may withdraw; - diversion of our management's time, attention, and resources; - decreased utilization during the integration process; - loss of key acquired personnel; - increased costs to improve or coordinate managerial, operational, financial, and administrative systems including compliance with the Sarbanes-Oxley Act of 2002; - dilutive issuances of equity securities, including convertible debt securities; - the assumption of legal liabilities; - amortization of acquired intangible assets; - potential write-offs related to the impairment of goodwill; - · difficulties in integrating diverse corporate cultures; and - additional conflicts of interests.